i5hi/cypherpost/docs/BIP32InCypherPost.md

 - generate a new primary key
 - re-encrypt the message with the new primary
-- update all encrypted primary keys shared with the remaining trusted users
+- update all encrypted primary keys shared with the remaining trusted users so they can view the new message

 ## Use-Cases